 Review your credit report to make sure the information in it is accurate.
 Dispute any inaccuracies with the credit bureaus.

 Try getting a secured credit card.
 When credit card issuers turn down your credit card application, it’s because they view you as a risky borrower.
 A secured credit card shifts the risk because you have to make a security deposit against the credit limit.
 The credit card issuer is more likely to approve you because they can use the security deposit if you default.

 Once you have a secured credit card, or two, use it as an opportunity to turn your credit history around.
-Make your payments on time each month and manage your credit card balance.
+Make your payments on time each month, and manage your credit card balance.
 After several months of timely payments, your credit card issuer may convert your card to an unsecured card.
-And, if not, you may have built up a solid enough credit history to qualify on your own.
+If not, you may have built up a solid enough credit history to qualify on your own.